chef-boneyard/chef-web-docs-2016/includes_server_ha/includes_server_ha_drbd_scenario.rst

 #.
 Back-end server #2 hard fails badly (unsynced data)
 #.
 Back-end server #1 fails gracefully (all data is synced)
 #.
 Back-end server #1 hard fails badly (unsynced data)
 #.
-Both hosts are up as secondary, and |chef server oec| is unhappy
+Both hosts are up as secondary, and the |chef server| is unhappy